FIRE EXTINGUISHERS FAQs

 COMMERCIAL SECURITY FAQs

 While there are no codes or regulations requiring commercial security systems inspections, some insurance companies may require it.
-It’s also recommended just to insure every component is working.
+It’s also recommended to ensure every component is working properly.

 Yes, with an access control system, you can schedule doors to unlock and lock according to work hours or set up custom schedules for certain events or circumstances.